 This post contains affiliate links, which simply means that when you use my link and purchase a product, I receive a small commission.
 There is no additional cost to you, and I only link to books and products that I personally recommend.

 You may think it’s easier to run off a stack of worksheets than it is to prepare the materials for workstations.
 In the short term, you might be right.
 But in the long run, you actually save time with math workstations.
-Throughout this post, I’m going to use as an example telling time to the hour and half-hour using the cards pictured below, which you can download for free.
+Throughout this post, I’m going to use as an example telling time to the hour and half-hour using the cards pictured below.
+You’ll find a link to download them at the bottom of this post.
 Skills that students need to practice include reading time on both analog and digital clocks and elapsed time.
 To provide students with adequate practice for these skills, how many worksheets do you think you’d need?
 Maybe 5-10 worksheets for each skill?
 That’s a lot of copying.
 Once I make and laminate these cards, I can use them in a variety of ways for several years to come.
 That means next year when I plan my time unit, I literally have zero prep time.

-- Choose a subset of the cards and have students play a memory game.
+- Use the cards and have students play a memory game.
 They lay the cards face down in an array.
 Taking turns, they turn over two cards.
 If the times on the clocks match, they keep the cards.
 If they don’t match, they turn them face down in their original positions.

 - Use the cards to assign partners.
 Give a card to each student.
 They move around and find another student with a matching time and that is their partner.